- Read and understand the guidelines.

 Please provide responses to the following questions.

-1. Provide a brief summary of your organization’s mission and community engagement history with arts related programming in written (two paragraphs or less) or audio format (5 minutes or less).
+1. Provide a brief summary of your organization’s mission and community engagement history with arts related programming in written (around 200 words) or audio format (2 minutes or less).

 2. Select ‘yes’ or ‘no’: My organization is led by individuals from a group that has been historically underrepresented or marginalized.
 If yes, please describe.

-Historically underrepresented or marginalized may include: BIPOC (Black, indigenous, and people of color); immigrants and/or refugees, people with disabilities, or LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) people.
+Historically underrepresented or marginalized may include: BIPOC (Black, Native/Indigenous, and people of color); immigrants and/or refugees, individuals with disabilities, veterans, or LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) people.

-1. Provide a brief summary of your artist in written (two paragraphs or less) or audio format (2 minutes or less).
+1. Provide a brief summary of your artist in written (around 300 words) or audio format (3 minutes or less).

 a.
 What artist(s) do you plan to present/partner with?
 Describe their work.